 - Ages & Stages of Sexual Development: Ages 9-12, Late Childhood

-These charts are meant to provide parents and teachers with a way to assess sexual behavior, because it’s not all bad.
+These charts are meant to provide parents and teachers with a way to assess sexual behavior.
 Some actions are just a natural part of growing and learning, and it’s important to recognize the difference.
 We encourage you to print out the charts and use them as a quick reference anytime.

 A Useful Reference Guide for the Sexual Health of Middle and Late Childhood